NeoMotsumi/NeoMotsumi/README.md

 Cloud Architect | Platform Engineer | Blockchain Enthusiast

-Passionate about architecting scalable, resilient, and secure cloud-native solutions.
+Passionate about building scalable, resilient, and secure cloud-native solutions.
 With a deep understanding of Kubernetes, cloud orchestration, and platform engineering, I am committed to streamlining infrastructure and application delivery.

 I am proficient in leveraging tools like Crossplane, Melange, and apko to automate infrastructure provisioning and application packaging.
 Additionally, I am keen on exploring the potential of Hyperledger Fabric to build robust and decentralized applications.